 I’ll never forget what he said after telling me about the stitches, black eye and the broken nose that he endured, he said, “I’m not scared of anybody.
 A guy can kick my ass once, that’s fine.
 But, I’ll be back tomorrow and he has to do it again.
 And the next day.
 And, the next day too.
 Eventually, I’m going to wear that guy down.”

 That, to me, is the epitome of being annoyingly persistent.
-This guy was willing get his ass kicked a hundred times before admitting defeat.
+This guy was willing get his ass kicked a hundred times rather than give up.

-Few people are this persistent.
-Even fewer have learned to apply it constructively.
+Some people have this same type of persistence, but have learned to apply it constructively.

 Nizz, did not.